Why We Have a Thing for Oakland

 Secret Redwood Hikes

 Amazingly, there’s a redwood forest hidden away just a few miles from downtown Oakland, where you can work off all those amazing eats—or simply peace out.
-Because Redwood Regional Park is all but unknown, you’ll find few fellow visitors on its miles of ethereal trails, each lined with 150-foot Sequoia sempervirens.
+Because Redwood Regional Park is (for now) all but unknown, you’ll find few fellow visitors on its miles of ethereal trails, each lined with 150-foot Sequoia sempervirens.

 Local Wine & Ale Trails